dkatakyi/ENEL487DanielT/Labs/Lab4/ReadMe.txt

 Errors

--When you repeatedly type in "timetest", after numerous entries the program will lock.
--Very rarely the "timetest" operation will give results of all 0.
-Once the previous error came about this one hasn't been seen since.
+-On certain accesses to the "timetest" operation, it will give results of all 0.

 TIMING RESULTS FOR VARIOUS OPTIMIZATIONS